derpierre65/tmi.js-cluster/README.md

 `process`:
 - `stale`: Number - The process will be marked to terminate if the last ping was more than `stale` seconds ago.
 (Default: `15`)
-- `periodicTimer`: Number - After `periodicTimer` milliseconds the metrics will be saved into the database and queued channels will be joined or parted.
+- `periodicTimer`: Number - After `periodicTimer` milliseconds the metrics will be saved into the database, queued commands and health check will be executed.
 (Default: `2_000`)
 - `timeout`: Number - If the process marked to terminate, after `timeout` milliseconds the process will be killed.
 (Default: `60_000`)
 - `terminateUncaughtException`: Boolean - If `true` the process will be terminated on uncaughtException.
 (Default: `true`)

 `multiClients`:
-- `enabled`: Boolean - If `true`, then the multi client feature is enabled.
-You should set it to `false` if you don't use that to save performance.
-(Default: `true`)
+- `enabled`: Boolean - If `true` then the multi client feature is enabled.
+You should set it to `false` if you don't use multi clients to save performance.
+(Default: `false`)

 `metrics`:
 - `enabled`: Boolean - If `true`, then metrics for every process will be generated and saved into the database.
 (Default: `true`)